 Tantrums can be very frustrating for parents.
 It’s important to understand that tantrums are the child’s reaction to normal frustration and are not intentional behaviors aimed at upsetting parents.

 Giving your child a timeout during a tantrum doesn’t have to be a punishment.
 Timeouts give children time to calm down in a quiet place and provide a distraction.
-If you’re at home, place your child in his room.
+If you’re at home, place your child in their room.
 If you’re out in public, go to a quiet place, a dressing room or your car for a few minutes.

 “A good rule of thumb is giving your child one minute of time out for each year of life,” Holz said.